mudler/LocalAI/README.md

 ## News

+- 08-05-2023: Support for embeddings with models using the `llama.cpp` backend ( https://github.com/go-skynet/LocalAI/pull/207 )
 - 02-05-2023: Support for `rwkv.cpp` models ( https://github.com/go-skynet/LocalAI/pull/158 ) and for `/edits` endpoint
 - 01-05-2023: Support for SSE stream of tokens in `llama.cpp` backends ( https://github.com/go-skynet/LocalAI/pull/152 )